 Another longstanding West Side favourite is ‘The Sturgeon King’, Barney Greengrass, 541 Amsterdam Avenue, at West 86th Street, where Kathleen remains upbeat, reassuring her friend Birdie (Jean Stapleton) that the area could become the new ‘Book District’.
 Greengrass has been serving smoked fish and its famed Jewish deli food since 1908, and has been at this address since 1929.
 More recently, the restaurant became the base of operations from which young Oskar Schell sets out on his expeditions in Stephen Daldry’s Extremely Loud And Incredibly Close.

-Not enough seafood yet?
-The terrace cafe where Kathleen speculates unwittingly to Joe about her online friend is the luxury-liner style Ocean Grill, 382 Columbus Avenue at West 78th Street.
+And now a sad loss.
+The terrace cafe where Kathleen speculates unwittingly to Joe about her online friend was the luxury-liner style Ocean Grill, which for 18 years occupied 382 Columbus Avenue at West 78th Street, until closing in 2015.

 As things between them begin to thaw, Kathleen and Joe meet up at Gray’s Papaya, 2090 Broadway at 72nd Street.
 Gray’s is famed for its hot dogs – the ‘papaya’ is a fruit drink accompaniment.
 You can see Gray’s in the background as Bruce Willis and Samuel L Jackson solve the ‘As I was going to St Ives...’ riddle in Die Hard With A Vengeance.